ABMalhotra/Shop_DS_2021/README.md

 SELECT LastName, MAX(OrdersTaken)

 FROM

 (SELECT LastName, COUNT(*) AS OrdersTaken

 FROM (Orders

 INNER JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID)

 GROUP BY Employees.EmployeeID);

 ------
-What product was ordered the most by customers in Germany? **Gorgonzola Telino(ProductID = 31)**
+What product was ordered the most by customers in Germany? **Boston Crab Meat(ProductID = 40)**
 ##### SQL Query :

 SELECT ProductID,ProductName,MAX(OrdersFromGermany)

 FROM

-(SELECT Products.ProductID,ProductName,COUNT(*) AS OrdersFromGermany
+(SELECT Products.ProductID,ProductName,SUM(Quantity)AS OrdersFromGermany

 FROM (((Products

 INNER JOIN OrderDetails ON Products.ProductID=OrderDetails.ProductID)

 INNER JOIN Orders ON OrderDetails.OrderID = Orders.OrderID)

 INNER JOIN Customers ON Orders.CustomerID = Customers.CustomerID)

 WHERE Country = 'Germany'

 GROUP BY Products.ProductID);